 Delivery of these messages by major employer stakeholders will rely on developing relationships with these employers.
-To reach a larger audience, the new resident flood information packet created for employers will also be made available to realtors and residential property management companies.
-While Realtors currently are encouraged to hand out brochures on flood risk, contacts for finding more information including the District, FEMA FloodSmart.gov and flood insurance, including increased cost of compliance policies, the Committee agreed that a new-comers packet in concert with the recommended realtor education course would greatly increase participation.
-The local and national realtor association representative on the Committee committed to participating in this effort and district staff agreed to coordinate with the Tucson Association of Realtors on development of both the packet including brochures, curriculum and promotion of their use.
+To reach a larger audience, the new resident flood information packet created for employers will also be made available to real estate agents and residential property management companies.
+While real estate agents currently are encouraged to hand out brochures on flood risk, contacts for finding more information including the District, FEMA FloodSmart.gov and flood insurance, including increased cost of compliance policies, the Committee agreed that a new-comers packet in concert with the recommended real estate agent education course would greatly increase participation.
+The local REALTORS® association representative on the Committee committed to participating in this effort and district staff agreed to coordinate with the Tucson Association of REALTORS® on development of both the packet including brochures, curriculum and promotion of their use.
 These brochures would advise prospective buyers and renters to contact the District to see if the property is in a floodplain or has a history of flooding, and to contact and agent regarding insurance costs.

 There is no way to identify the number of new residents in Pima County for any given period, so it is not possible to measure if 90% of this group has been reached.
 Nonetheless, this type of effort is viewed as a worthwhile expansion of our outreach.
 The participation of a major employer such as Davis-Monthan Air Force Base, the University of Arizona or Raytheon Missile Systems would represent a significant expansion of our outreach.
-Expanding the information provided by realtors will also be highly beneficial as information contained upon disclosures may be limited.
+Expanding the information provided by real estate agents will also be highly beneficial as information contained upon disclosures may be limited.